python/cpython/Doc/library/signal.rst

    The old values are returned as a tuple: (delay, interval).

-   Attempting to pass an invalid interval timer will cause a :exc:`ItimerError`.
+   Attempting to pass an invalid interval timer will cause an :exc:`ItimerError`.
+Availability: Unix.

    .. versionadded:: 2.6